udecode/plate/.changeset/core-a.md

 - NEW `rootPlugin?: (plugin: AnyPlatePlugin) => AnyPlatePlugin` to configure the root plugin.
 From here, you can for example call `configurePlugin` to configure any plugin.
 - NEW `api`, `decorate`, `extendEditor`, `handlers`, `inject`, `normalizeInitialValue`, `options`, `override`, `priority`, `render`, `shortcuts`, `transforms`, `useHooks`.
 These options will be passed to the very first `rootPlugin`.

+NEW `usePlateEditor()` hook to create a `PlateEditor` in a React component:

+- Uses `createPlateEditor` and `useMemo` to avoid re-creating the editor on every render.
+- Dependencies can be added to the hook to re-create the editor on demand. `id` option is always used as dependency.

 **Editor Methods**:

 `editor: PlateEditor`: